containers/toolbox/doc/toolbox-rm.1.md

 **--all, -a**

-Remove all toolbox containers.
+Remove all Toolbx containers.
 It can be used in conjunction with `--force` as well.

 **--force, -f**

-Force the removal of running and paused toolbox containers.
+Force the removal of running and paused Toolbx containers.

 ## EXAMPLES

-### Remove a toolbox container named `fedora-toolbox-gegl:36`
+### Remove a Toolbx container named `fedora-toolbox-gegl:36`

 ```
 $ toolbox rm fedora-toolbox-gegl:36
 ```

-### Remove all toolbox containers, but not those that are running or paused
+### Remove all Toolbx containers, but not those that are running or paused

 ```
 $ toolbox rm --all
 ```

-### Remove all toolbox containers, including ones that are running or paused
+### Remove all Toolbx containers, including ones that are running or paused

 ```
 $ toolbox rm --all --force